-Step 2 ~ Use a plastic scraper to apply the ChalkArt to the Stencil in a scraping motion, pushing the paint into the stencil.
+Step 4 ~ Use a plastic scraper to apply the ChalkArt to the stencil in a scraping motion, pushing the paint into the stencil.
 Scrape away excess ChalkArt.

 CLEANING THE STENCIL: Place the stencil in a bowl of water or in the sink.
 While the ChalkArt on the sign is drying, wash the ChalkArt off the stencil.
-Place adhesive side up on a paper towel.
+Place the stencil adhesive side up on a paper towel to dry.

-Step 6 ~ To make sure that I don’t get excess ChalkArt on the wood slats, I placed Painters’ Table across the other stencils.
+Step 9 ~ To make sure that I don’t get excess ChalkArt on the wood slats, I placed painters’ tape across the other stencils.

 I now had my title wood slat and the things I’m grateful for.